KFTN-LP

 KFTN-LP (92.7 FM) is a radio station licensed to serve the community of Fenton, Missouri.
-The station is owned by the Rockwood School District.
-It airs a classic rock format.
+The station is owned by the Rockwood School District, and airs a classic rock format.
 In 2019 KFTN was awarded Best High School Radio Station by the Intercollegiate Broadcasting System.
-KFTN General Managers Clay Zigler 2015-2023.
-Grace Podjeski 2023-present.

 The station was assigned the KFTN-LP call letters by the Federal Communications Commission on March 14, 2014.
 It was only the second high school radio station in Missouri to receive an FCC license.